awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_video_analyzer_app/Readme.md

 ![AWS Video Analyzer](images/pic2.png)

 **Note** Depending upon the size of the video, this may take a few minutes.
 To test this functionality, keep the video under 20 seconds.
+Also, there can only be one video in the Amazon S3 bucket.

 ## Create an IntelliJ project named SpringVideoAnalyzer